Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 // TODO at some places switch quantum computer with QC = Introduction and Motivation
-The quantum computing market is expected to grow from USD 866 million in 2023 to USD 4375 million in 2030 @QuantumComputingMarket2023. //TODO is source good enough? // TODO add , (or .?) to 4375?
+The quantum computing market is expected to grow from USD 866 million in 2023 to USD 4.375 million in 2030 @QuantumComputingMarket2023. //TODO is source good enough?
 Quantum computing is especially promising in the fields of simulations, drug development and cybersecurity @emilioCurrentStatusNext2022.
 Despite these positive prognoses, current quantum computers are still called Noisy Intermediate-Scale Quantum (NISQ) devices due to the high error and noise rates @preskillQuantumComputingNISQ2018.
-Current quantum computers are provided as cloud based services to the user by startups such as Rigetti @RigettiQuantumComputing2024 or @CompareQuantumSystems2024 and tech giants like IBM @IBMQuantum2024, Microsoft @AzureQuantumQuantum2024 or Amazon @CloudQuantumComputing2024.
+Current quantum computers are provided as cloud based services to the user by startups such as Rigetti @RigettiQuantumComputing2024 or IonQ @CompareQuantumSystems2024 and tech giants like IBM @IBMQuantum2024, Microsoft @AzureQuantumQuantum2024 or Amazon @CloudQuantumComputing2024.
-These services are mainly aimed at academics and researchers. //TODO relevant?
+These services are mainly aimed at academics and researchers.
 As a first step for using such a cloud-based quantum computer, a user account needs to be registered.
 Afterwards, the user develops the quantum circuit (e.g. in IBM's Qiskit @Qiskit2024), uploads the quantum circuit and can choose a backend to execute the circuit on.
 In a next step, the request gets scheduled and executed on the quantum computer.